jnjosh/JJAFAcceleratedDownloadRequestOperation/README.md

 ## AFNetworking ##

 This is built on top of the amazing AFNetworking library targeting the latest branch: tagged 1.0.1.

-## TODO ##

-- Add Resume support for when the download is paused
-- Error handling for when the worst happens
-- Test with (and create progress view for) AppKit downloading on OS X
-- Lots of testing
-- Add overall download progress to Progress View

 ## Usage ##